nguyentran0212/stack-starter/README.md

 Each recipe is a folder which contains a `manifest.json` file.
 Information inside manifest is used to identify and run recipe.[Manifest instruction](docs/recipe_manifest/manifest_specs.md).

+Use `stack-starter recipe create` command to create template recipe to start the development.